-The Honda Customer Mobility Assistance Program is proud to support the mobility needs of drivers and passengers with physical disabilities.
-Honda will provide a reimbursement of up to $1,000 to each eligible, original retail customer for installing qualifying adaptive equipment on any eligible purchased or leased Honda vehicle.
+The Honda Customer Mobility Assistance Program provides a reimbursement of up to $1,000 to each eligible, original retail customer for installing qualifying adaptive equipment on any eligible purchased or leased Honda vehicle.
 A qualified professional must install adaptive technologies within six months of vehicle delivery to qualify for reimbursement.
 For more information, visit Honda’s Customer Mobility Assistance Program website:

 Toll free: 800-255-3987 or 800-443-4999

-The Subaru Mobile-It-Ease Program is designed to provide reimbursement of up to $500 on new Subaru vehicles in the United States, to assist qualifying owners in obtaining necessary vehicle modifications for physical disabilities.
-Subaru Legacy, Outback, Impreza, Forester and Tribeca models modified with the following features are eligible: left-hand gear shifter, hand and foot controls, servo-assisted controls, steering devices, pedal extensions and wheelchair housing, as well as runners and ramps, among other assistive technologies.
+The Subaru Mobile-It-Ease Program is designed to provide reimbursement of up to $1,000 on new Subaru vehicles in the United States, to assist qualifying owners in obtaining necessary vehicle modifications for physical disabilities.
+All Subaru models are eligible for the Mobile-It-Ease program.
 For more information about the Subaru Mobile-It-Ease Program, visit the company’s website or contact the company via phone:

 Toll free: 800-782-2783

 Toyota will provide cash reimbursement of up to $1,000 to each eligible, original retail vehicle, for the cost of purchasing and installing qualifying adaptive driving or passenger equipment for transporting persons with physical disabilities.
-Vehicles must be adapted within 12 months of delivery date and may only be applied towards new model vehicles (within five years).
+Vehicles must be adapted within 12 months of delivery date and may only be applied towards new model vehicles.
 For more information, please visit the Toyota Mobility Program’s website:

 Toll free: 800-822-8987

 Mobility by Volvo provides up to $1,000 in financial assistance toward the cost of adding adaptive equipment to an eligible new model Volvo and up to $200 on alert hearing devices.
-Maximum reimbursement is $1,000 towards adaptive technologies.
-For more information, visit Volvo‘s website:
+Owners must mail their Volvo sales contract, paid adaptive equipment installation invoice, and medical prescription (if a clear definition of need does not exist) to Volvo for reimbursement.
+For more information, visit Mobility by Volvo‘s website:

 In special cases, Medicare will foot the bill for adaptive vehicle equipment, provided a qualified practitioner performs a specialty evaluation.
 More information can be obtained by calling toll free at 800-633-4227.